-With her own fond memories of learning to sail, Abigail Butcher recommends holidays on the water
+With her own fond memories of learning to sail, travel writer Abigail Butcher recommends holidays on the water

 Sun glinting over the water, waves lapping at the hull, sail flicking gently in the breeze – there’s nothing quite like sailing in warm, clear seas.
 It offers a freedom and independence like no other; a unique view of the shore plus fun and excitement in spades.
 This is why Arthur Ransome struck gold with Swallows and Amazons, and why children have been emulating the book’s two families ever since.

-Sailing has also recently been getting more attention, and growing in popularity, thanks to Britain’s increasingly talented Olympic teams, America’s Cup sailors and round-the-world yachtsmen and women.
-So, now there’s a host of beachclub holidays and flotilla sailing adventures tailor-made for families, and even boat-stays in a marina, why not take to the water yourself this summer?
+Sailing has been getting more attention, and growing in popularity, thanks to Britain’s increasingly talented Olympic teams, America’s Cup sailors and round-the-world yachtsmen and women.
+So, now there’s a host of beachclub holidays and flotilla sailing adventures tailor-made for families, and even boat-stays in a marina, why not take to the water yourself next summer?

-Don’t worry that you need to buy any sailing kit, either – most, if not all, watersports holidays supply all you need at no extra cost.
+Don’t worry about buying sailing kit, either – most, if not all, watersports holidays supply all you need at no extra cost.
 Mark Warner, for instance, provides all the safety equipment required so, along with the buoyancy aids, children are given helmets and safety cover; but Jamie advises parents to supply sun hats and rash vests.

 ‘In childcare clubs, children spend no longer than one hour in the water at a time,’ says Jamie.
 ‘Our RYA (Royal Yachting Association) courses do run for longer, but we do ensure children are well protected from the sun, and are kept hydrated, too.’

-I learnt to sail in Devon with the Island Cruising Club, based on the ex-Mersey ferry Egremont (currently undergoing a refit), moored in Salcombe harbour.
+I learnt to sail in Devon with the Island Cruising Club, based on the ex-Mersey ferry Egremont, moored in Salcombe harbour.
 It’s one of my fondest memories – there’s something unique about British seaside, with sandwiches and ice creams full of sand.
 But in the UK, if children are nervous, or capsize, they will end up cold.